Feyerabend/bb/workbook/ch06/extend/README.md

 ### Project Extensions

-What remains is also to make the proof of correctness.
-Formalisation is not enough.
+What remains is to establish a proof of correctness; formalization alone is insufficient.
-To extend the project and include a proof of correctness, you would need to integrate formal methods that validate the behavior of programs against its specification.
-Formal verification goes beyond mere formalisation as above.
-It rigorously proves that the implementation adheres to its defined preconditions, postconditions and invariants (stack etc. above), covering all possible states and transitions.
+Extending the project to include such a proof requires the integration of formal methods that rigorously validate the program’s behavior against its specification.
+Formal verification, unlike mere formalization, ensures that the implementation strictly adheres to its defined preconditions, postconditions, and invariants (such as those governing the stack or other structures), comprehensively addressing all possible states and transitions.

-A proven program represents a very high standard of software reliability.
-It satisfies not just the typical expectation of working for the most likely inputs (such that can be reflected through tests) but guarantees correctness under all circumstances defined by the specification.
-This level of rigor is especially critical for systems where failure is not acceptable, such as aerospace software, medical devices, and financial systems.
+A program verified in this way achieves an exceptional level of reliability.
+It meets not only the typical expectation of functioning correctly for likely inputs—those scenarios that can be covered through testing—but also guarantees correctness under all conditions defined by the specification.
+This rigor is particularly vital in domains where failure is unacceptable, such as aerospace software, medical devices, or financial systems.
-By extending the project to include formal verification, you're elevating it to a level of precision and trustworthiness that transcends usual traditional software engineering.
+Extending the project to encompass formal verification elevates its standard of precision and trustworthiness far beyond that of conventional software engineering practices.

+It is important to note, however, that fully automated solutions for formal proofs remain an open challenge in computer science.
+While significant strides have been made in automating parts of the process, complete automation for complex systems is not yet a reality.
+Nonetheless, a great deal can still be achieved by leveraging existing tools and techniques to pave the way toward more rigorous software correctness.